thacherT1D/webdevstuff/Auth/Express:_Baking_Cookies_PT_II:_Sessions.desc.md

 **You Do:**

 Watch the following video, as you do consider the following questions:

+- How do you set a cookie session using `cookie-session`?
+- How do you clear a cookie session using `cookie-session`?
+- How do you verify a cookie session using `cookie-session`?

 <iframe src="https://player.vimeo.com/video/141306923?byline=0&portrait=0" width="500" height="375" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>